erkyrath/quixe/README.txt

 - tools -- random associated scripts and tools
   - yuicompressor-2.4.2.jar -- Javascript compressor
-  - zcode2js.py -- convert game files to base64 for easier loading
+  - game2js.py -- convert game files to base64 for easier loading

 * Permissions

-The Quixe and GiDispa Javascript libraries are copyright 2010 by Andrew Plotkin.
+The Quixe, GiDispa, and GiLoad Javascript libraries are copyright 2010 by Andrew Plotkin.
 You may copy and distribute them freely, by any means and under any conditions, as long as the code and documentation is not changed.
 You may also incorporate this code into your own program and distribute that, or modify this code and use and distribute the modified version, as long as you retain a notice in your program or documentation which mentions my name and the URL shown above.

+This package includes the GlkOte, GlkAPI, and Dialog libraries, also copyright by Andrew Plotkin under the same terms.

 This package includes the Prototype JavaScript framework, version 1.6.1 (c) 2005-2009 Sam Stephenson